rwieruch/blog_robinwieruch_content/blog/react-feature-architecture/index.md

 }
 ```

-Now to improve performance, we could apply parallel instead of sequential data fetching for `post` and `comments` by using `Promise.all`.
+Now to improve performance, we could apply parallel (to be 100% correct: concurrent) instead of sequential data fetching for `post` and `comments` by using `Promise.all`.
 We will do this later in the article, for now we will focus on keeping the components and their data fetching functions focused on their feature.

 To decouple the post feature from the comment feature even more, we could initiate the data fetching in the Comments component itself.
 This way the Post component doesn't need to know about the comments at all and would only need to pass the `postId`: